Sunday, 15 December 2024

 What do we understand by the acronym DDD in Nigeria?
 With respect to the governance enterprise of the Federal Republic of Nigeria, DDD stands for Disappointing Dividends of Democracy.

-There’s a book around the corner.
+Talking about DDD, there’s a new book waiting for you in bookstores.
 This book believes that Nigeria’s party democracy has been enriching party politicians and their collaborators but has been yielding disappointing dividends of democracy for ordinary stakeholders.

 With the goal of building, by 2035, a progressive society of servant leaders expanding good governance with rule of law, inclusivity, transparency, accountability, integrity, equity, merit, effectiveness, and efficiency, the book proposes restructuring of the country’s governance systems at all levels.
 This includes introduction of stakeholder groups and assemblies to replace political parties, diffusion of powers, devolution of powers, fiscal federalism, part-time legislature, establishment of Council of Presidents comprising six zonally-elected vice presidents who will rotate power as president, election of a prime minister who will share power with the president, and corresponding reforms at the sub-national levels.